ZikariaMP/PracticalTest/README.md

 The Case object gets transformed into the Flight object.

-To relate the corresponding departure and arrival airport we will create two custom lookup fields related to Account (Airport) required.
+To relate the corresponding departure and arrival airport we will create two custom lookup fields related to Account (Airport) that are required.
 Lastly, for the flight distance, we will create a custom object of decimal type.

 Conditions:
 All the airports have to be created or edited at least once since the Location that contains the longitude and latitude is a required field that has to be filled.